SHOWING 1 - 1 OF 1 RESULTS

-Motor vehicle operators on Eglin AFB are prohibited from using cellphones while operating a vehicle on the base.
+Motor vehicle operators on Eglin AFB are prohibited from using cellphones while operating a vehicle on the installation.
 Hands-free devices are mandatory; walkie-talkie cellphones are not considered hands-free.
 Severe penalties start at a seven-day suspension and escalate from there.
-Eglin is the largest AFB in the Air Force and you do not want to be without driving privileges.
+Eglin is one of the largest installations in the Air Force and you do not want to be without driving privileges.

 The speed limit for Eglin AFB is 25 mph unless otherwise posted.
-Traffic violations on Eglin can be considered state violations as well and may affect insurance rates.
+Traffic violations on Eglin AFB can be considered state violations as well as may affect insurance rates.
 Eglin AFB has many one-way streets, so drivers should be alert for changes in traffic directions.
 NOTE: Speeding in base housing and school zones may result in an automatic suspension.

 All restricted locations are clearly marked; unauthorized individuals caught in these areas will be prosecuted.

 You are unauthorized to take photographs of the flight line or of any aircraft without pre-approved authorization from the command post or respective job control agency.

-Persons residing in dormitories and any other temporary lodging facility must register and surrender their firearms/ammunition to security forces, Building 272, for storage in the security forces armory immediately upon arrival on base.
-Personnel living in the on-base housing area may store their firearms and ammunition in their quarters, but weapons must be registered prior to storage.
-Call 850-882-5009 (dormitory, temporary lodging, etc.) or 850-882-5368 (on-base housing) for additional information.
+Persons residing in dormitories and any other temporary lodging facility must register and surrender their firearms/ammunition to security forces, Building 272, for storage in the security forces armory immediately upon arrival on installation.
+Personnel living in the on-installation housing area may store their firearms and ammunition in their quarters, but weapons must be registered prior to storage.
+Call 850-882-5009 (dormitory, temporary lodging, etc.) or 850-882-5368 (on-installation housing) for additional information.

 State and local laws regulate the operation of motor vehicles, and these laws can vary by location.
 Many states regulate the following: